Pissgrave

 Pissgrave is an American death metal band formed in 2013 in Philadelphia, Pennsylvania.
-The current line-up of the band consists of Tim Mellon (guitar, vocals), Demian Fenton (guitar, vocals), Matt Mellon (drums) and Brad Dumville (bass).
-The band is known for its "extreme old-school death metal" sound and graphic album covers, that depict actual gore images.
+The current line-up consists of Tim Mellon (guitar, vocals), Demian Fenton (guitar, vocals), Matt Mellon (drums) and Brad Dumville (bass).
+The band is known for its "extreme old-school death metal" sound and graphic album covers depicting actual gore.

 History

-Pissgrave was formed in 2013 by guitarists Tim Mellon and Demian Fenton, drummer Matt Mellon and bassist John Guarracino.
-The band released its self-titled demo tape in 2014 on Graceless Recordings, which attracted attention for its "primitive production" and extreme sound.
-Following its release, the band signed to Profound Lore Records, which issued their full-length debut album Suicide Euphoria in 2015.
-The record was produced by Arthur Rizk.
+Guitarists Tim Mellon and Demian Fenton, drummer Matt Mellon, and bassist John Guarracino formed Pissgrave in 2013.
+The band released its self-titled demo tape in 2014 on Graceless Recordings, gaining attention for its "primitive production" and extreme sound.
+Following its release, the band signed to Profound Lore Records, which issued their 2015 debut album Suicide Euphoria, produced by Arthur Rizk.

-Following the band's North American tour, founding bassist John Guarracino departed the band to focus on his other project, Hæthen.
-He was replaced by Brad Dumville.
-The band collaborated again with Arthur Rizk on its second studio album, 2019's Posthumous Humiliation.
-The record was described as "one of the best death metal albums of 2019" by Pitchfork and Exclaim!
-Pitchfork additionally listed Posthumous Humiliation on its list of "The Best Metal Albums of 2019."
+After their North American tour, founding bassist John Guarracino left to focus on Hæthen and was replaced with Brad Dumville.
+The band collaborated with Rizk on its second studio album, 2019's Posthumous Humiliation.
+Pitchfork and Exclaim! called the record "one of the best death metal albums of 2019."
+The former included it on its "Best Metal Albums of 2019" list.